发布过程

 (initial alpha, subsequent alpha and initial beta) The release branch should already exist (it was created at the end of the last final release).
 Update the release branch with the latest commits from the master branch, as follows:

-# Must be run from the cert-manager repo folder. git fetch --all git branch --force release-1.0 origin/release-1.0 git checkout release-1.0 git merge --ff-only origin/master # don't run for a point release!
+# Must be run from the cert-manager repo folder. git fetch --all git branch --force release-1.0 origin/release-1.0 git checkout release-1.0 git merge --ff-only origin/master # don't run for a point release!- (subsequent beta, patch release and final release): do nothing since things have been merged using

-/cherry-pick release-1.0
+/cherry-pick release-1.0.

 Note about the code freeze: